gcziprusz/project-tmpl/README-SETUP.md

 In this scenario you will deploy the backend to AWS and run the frontend locally on your laptop.
 You should use your **individual** AWS account in this scenario so that all data in DDB is yours and yours alone.

-1. Choose a Cognito domain name matching the pattern `project-{NAME OF PROJECT}-{FULL NAME}`.
+1. Choose a Cognito Domain name matching the pattern `project-{NAME OF PROJECT}-{FULL NAME}`.
 E.g. `project-star-gazer-john-doe`.
 If you've already deployed Scenario 1, you can/should use the same Cognito Domain as that.
 You'll use this in the next several commands.
    > **NOTE** If the Cognito domain name contains anything other than lowercase letters, numbers, and hyphens, then the domain name isn't accepted.
 You can't use a hyphen for the first or last character.
 The maximum length of the whole domain name, including the dots, is 63 characters.

 2. Deploy the Lambda service (aka the backend):